 And here for the team plan:

-Monthly plan prices are more than 30% higher than the advertised prices—a considerable jump from what’s public on their pricing page!
+Monthly plan prices are significantly higher than the advertised prices.
+A monthly subscription for the Team plan cost 60% more, while a monthly subscription for the Professional plan cost 100% more.
+That’s a considerable jump from what’s public on their pricing page!

-A total of 90% of our users start with a monthly plan.
-That might mean that 90% of Hootsuite new users go through the unpleasant experience of learning how much it will really cost them.
+A total of 90% of Agorapulse users start with a monthly plan.
+That might mean that 90% of Hootsuite new users go through the unpleasant experience of learning how much Hootsuite will really cost them.

 But the real unpleasant surprise is when you realize that there’s no monthly plan for the Business plan.